abxhr/Open-DSA/Data Structures/Trees/Threaded Binary Tree/README.md

 The time required for finding inorder predecessor or successor for a given node is O(1) provided we are on that node.

 **The Code for Threaded Binary Tree and all other Operations are given in Threaded_Binary_Tree_all.cpp**

+**Convert a Binary Tree to Threaded Binary Tree (Using Queue)**

+We basically need to set NULL right pointers to inorder successor.
+We first do an inorder traversal of the tree and store it in a queue (we can use a simple array also) so that the inorder successor becomes the next node.
+We again do an inorder traversal and whenever we find a node whose right is NULL, we take the front item from queue and make it the right of current node.
+We also set isThreaded to true to indicate that the right pointer is a threaded link.

+**The Code for conversion of a Binary Tree to Threaded Binary Tree (Using Queue) is given in Binary_to_threaded.cpp**

+**Convert a Binary Tree to Threaded Binary Tree (Efficient Method)**

+In this efficient case, a space-efficient solution is discussed that doesn’t require a queue.
+The idea is based on the fact that we link from inorder predecessor to a node.
+We link those inorder predecessor which lie in subtree of node.
+So we find inorder predecessor of a node if its left is not NULL.
+Inorder predecessor of a node (whose left is NULL) is a rightmost node in the left child.
+Once we find the predecessor, we link a thread from it to the current node.
+This algorithm works in O(n) time complexity and O(1) space other than function call stack.

+**The Code for conversion of a Binary Tree to Threaded Binary Tree (Efficient Method) is given in E_Binary_to_threaded.cpp**